yinxiangshi/SMAPI/README.md

 `ModCompatibility` | A list of mod versions SMAPI should consider compatible or broken regardless of whether it detects incompatible code.
 Each record can be set to `AssumeCompatible` or `AssumeBroken`.
 Changing this field is not recommended and may destabilise your game.

 ### Command-line arguments
 SMAPI recognises the following command-line arguments.
-These are intended for internal use and may change without warning.
+These are intended for internal use or testing and may change without warning.

 argument | purpose
 -------- | -------
+`--log path "path"` | The relative or absolute path of the log file SMAPI should write.
 `--no-terminal` | SMAPI won't write anything to the console window.
 (Messages will still be written to the log file.)